Chart Color Schemes

 Wattle Grove is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Wattle Grove has a high level of cultural diversity, with 41.0% of its population born overseas and 41.0% speaking a language other than English at home.
-Christianity is the predominant religion in Wattle Grove, comprising 41.6% of people.
-However, Islam is overrepresented compared to the Greater Perth average, making up 10.5% of the population.
+Wattle Grove's cultural diversity is notable, with 41.0% of its population born overseas and an equal percentage speaking a language other than English at home.
+Christianity is the predominant religion in Wattle Grove, accounting for 41.6% of the population.
+However, Islam is significantly overrepresented compared to the Greater Perth average, comprising 10.5% of Wattle Grove's population.

 Frequently Asked Questions - Diversity